 The National Institute of Medical Herbalists (NIMH) is the UK's leading professional body representing herbal practitioners.
 The Institute is self-regulating and is run on a voluntary basis.
 The Institute maintains a register of individual members, sets the profession's educational standards and runs an accreditation system for training establishments, maintains mandatory programmes of professional development, provides codes of conduct, ethics and practice, has a complaints mechanism and disciplinary procedures, represents the profession, patients and the public through participation in external processes such as regulation of the profession and herbal medicine.

 Specialise in depression, low mood, anxiety and stress.

 Usually weekdays, some evenings - please ask as I can be flexible!

 Herbs can be effective in many conditions normally treated by your GP or over the counter at your local pharmacy.
 They can be especially helpful in chronic (long-term) conditions.
 I certainly don’t believe they are an alternative to drugs in severe or life-threatening conditions but I am more than happy to work alongside your consultant/GP to see if we can help your general health or ease side effects.

 Digestion: irritable bowel syndrome (IBS), heartburn/reflux, constipation, stomach ulcers, Crohn’s and ulcerative colitis;

 Allergies/respiratory: lung issues, hayfever, asthma, bronchitis, coughs/colds, sinusitis;

-Energy/fatigue/wellness: recovery from illness, insomnia, ME, post viral fatigue, “always getting ill”, staying in tip top condition for sport, work, studying or life in general!
+Energy/fatigue/wellness: long Covid, recovery from illness, insomnia, ME, post viral fatigue, “always getting ill”, staying in tip top condition for sport, work, studying or life in general!